 Today, Guatemala has CENTAM's largest economy yet only its 5th-highest GDP per capita behind Panama.
-Costa Rica and FL Salvador and Belize, In-2022, the economy grew some 7.5% and in 2023.
-3.4% Despite growth.
+Costa Rica and FI Salvador and Belize In 2022, the economy arew some 7.5% and in 2024.
+37% Despite this growth.
 Guatemala has been unable to significantly reduce poverty.
-Overall, the percentage of Guatemalans living in poverty actually rose to 55% in 2023 from 51% in 2006.
-Further, distribution of wealth remains highly unequal across society: the indigenous are much more likely to live in poverty than Guatemala's ladino population (see p.
-12 of Political and Social Relations).
+Overall, the percentage of Guatemalans living in poverty actually rose to 57% in 2024 from 51% in 2006.
+Further, distribution of wealth remains highly unequal across society: the indigenous are much more likely to live in poverty than Guatemala's ladino population (see Political and Social Relations).

 Government spending on social services and programs is constrained by a lack of tax income.
-While some of this gap is due to widespread tax evasion, some 79% of Guatemalans work in the informal economy, which is untaxed and unregulated.
-Meanwhile, many Guatemalans remain dependent on remittances from family members abroad, which comprised almost 20% of GDP or \$19.9 billion in 2023.
+While some of this gap is due to widespread tax evasion, some 80% of Guatemalans work in the informal economy, which is untaxed and unregulated.
+Meanwhile, many Guatemalans remain dependent on remittances from family members abroad, which comprised almost 20% of GDP or \$21.5 billion in 2024.

 Guatemala faces several challenges to economic growth.
-Widespread corruption in both the business and political spheres (see p.
-20 of History and Myth) weakens the power of the government to address economic issues.
+Widespread corruption in both the business and political spheres (see History and Myth) weakens the power of the government to address economic issues.
 The security costs of violence associated with the activities of international gangs and narcotraffickers raises the costs of doing business in Guatemala and discourages investment.